patrickfoconnor/OConnorP3276/README.md

 ## I'm a Student, Developer, and Outdoor Enthusiast!!

 - 🌱  I’m currently learning Computer Security, C, and vim
-- 🥅  2021 Goals: Complete Plant Monitoring Application
+- 🥅  2021 Goals: Work on increasing network knowledge through Creating a Network Monitoring Application
 - ⚡   Fun fact: I love to Fish and Woodwork